nicolasroques/Project-Neuchatel/README.md

 # 💻 Presentation of our Streamlit application

-1️⃣ Difficulty Prediction: Predicts the difficulty level of French sentences.
+1️⃣ **Difficulty Prediction**: Predicts the difficulty level of French sentences.

-2️⃣ Text Complexity Analysis: Calculates metrics like average word length and readability score.
+2️⃣ **Text Complexity Analysis**: Calculates metrics like average word length and readability score.

-3️⃣ Translation and Audio Pronunciation: Translates French to English and provides audio pronunciation of sentences.
+3️⃣ **Translation and Audio Pronunciation**: Translates French to English and provides audio pronunciation of sentences.

-4️⃣ Part-of-Speech Tagging: Identifies grammatical components of sentences.
+4️⃣ **Part-of-Speech Tagging**: Identifies grammatical components of sentences.

-5️⃣ Interactive Filters and Sorting: Allows users to filter and sort text based on difficulty level and other criteria.
+5️⃣ **Interactive Filters and Sorting**: Allows users to filter and sort text based on difficulty level and other criteria.

 6️⃣ Data Visualization: Offers visual charts to display text analysis results.